 If agreed, the surveyor liaises with the school and puts the project out to tender.
 The surveyor is the key person in overseeing the project until completion

 If you have any queries regarding building adaptations in schools, please contact your PNI Specialist Teacher.
-Further details can also be found in the Essex Schools Accessibility Strategy document.